simonekranawetter/hello-real-world/100daysofcode.md

 ticket](https://github.com/The-Modern-Polymath/athena/issues/9) to work on.
 But before getting started on that I finished the contribution guide for the bot.
 It feels satisfying to have most of the set up done now.

+## Day 25 (20th of June 2022)

+Starting to think about hosting and what would be best.
+Reading a ton of documentation on PM2.
+Also, I totally forgot this diary was a thing, so whoopsi.